Bible Prophecy in Chronology series (post #25)

 The passage on this monumental event is Ephesians 4:7-10, which uses an Old Testament verse – Psalm 68:18 – to say that Jesus’ ascension involved Him leading “captives.”
 The illustration is a military one that reminds us how warrior-rulers, upon returning from their victorious battles, displayed their captives of war via processional parades.

 So, what does this illustration mean in relation to Jesus returning to heaven after His life, death, burial, resurrection, and ascension?
 It means that He came home with “captives” in tow.
-And who else could these “captives” have been but the saved souls from the paradise side of Sheol/Hades?
-You see, these souls couldn’t officially enter into God’s heaven until after Jesus had shed His blood in time and history.
-The blood of all the Old-Testament-style animal sacrifices was enough to keep the wrath of God off these souls by temporarily atoning for (covering) their sins (Leviticus 4:35, 5:10), but only the blood of Jesus could eternally take away (cleanse) those sins (John 1:29, Hebrews 7:25-27, 10:4-17).
+And who else could those “captives” have been but the saved souls from the paradise side of Sheol/Hades?
+You see, those souls couldn’t officially enter into God’s heaven until after Jesus had shed His blood in time and history.
+The blood of all the Old-Testament-style animal sacrifices was enough to keep the wrath of God off those souls by temporarily atoning for (covering) their sins (Leviticus 4:35, 5:10), but only the blood of Jesus could eternally take away (cleanse) those sins (John 1:29, Hebrews 7:25-27, 10:4-17).

 Summing up the situation, the paradise side of Sheol/Hades has been closed for business ever since Christ’s ascension, and it will never receive another soul.
 From Christ’s ascension going forward, whenever a saved person has died, that person’s soul has gone straight up to heaven to be with the Lord.
 As the apostle Paul said in his day, “We are confident, yes, well pleased rather to be absent from the body and to be present with the Lord” (2 Corinthians 5:8).
 He also said that he had a desire to, “…depart and be with Christ, which is far better” (Philippians 1:23).

-You say, “Alright, Russell, I think I understand what you’re saying.
-But what does it have to do with Bible prophecy?”
+You say, “Alright, Russell, I think I understand what you’re saying, but what does it have to do with Bible prophecy?”
 I’m glad you asked.
 We have now come to a place in our series where we need to talk about The Great White Throne Judgment.
 What do you think happens at this judgment?
 I’ll tell you: The torment side of Sheol/Hades gets emptied of all its souls.
 Unfortunately for those souls, though, they won’t get promoted to heaven.
 Instead, they will get demoted to an even worse “hell” called “the lake of fire.”

 John’s prophetic account of The Great White Throne Judgment is found in Revelation 20:11-15.
 He begins by saying, “Then I saw a great white throne and Him who sat on it…” (Revelation 20:11).
 There is no doubt that the Judge sitting upon this white throne is Jesus.
 He Himself once said, “For the Father judges no one, but has committed all judgment to the Son…For as the Father has life in Himself, so He has granted the Son to have life in Himself, and has given Him authority to execute judgment also, because He is the Son of Man” (John 5:22,26-27).